Eat Already?

 Eat Already? (吃饱没？) is a Singaporean Hokkien-language drama series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
 It stars Li Yinzhu, Elvin Ng, Marcus Chin, Aileen Tan, Wang Lei, Aden Tan and He Yingying of the series.

-It is primarily targeted at Singaporean elderly as most of them speak non-Mandarin Chinese languages at home.
+Due to the restrictions of the Speak Mandarin Campaign, this series and Happy Can Already! were the first non-Mandarin Chinese shows produced for local television in more than three decades.
+Primarily in Singaporean Hokkien, the show targets Singaporean seniors, many of whom still speak non-Mandarin Chinese varieties, including Cantonese and Teochew, at home.
 It gives them various tips for healthy living and aging.
 While most of the characters speak Hokkien, Teochew was used by Chen Liping and Zoe Tay in several episodes.

 Plot

 The series is set in a coffee shop and it focuses on an elderly widow, Ah Niu Sao (Li Yinzhu), who works as a dishwasher and cleaner in a coffee shop in order to support her two sons.
 They are Ah Bee (Elvin Ng), who is formerly a gambler and currently a chef, and Ah Kiong (Aden Tan), who is a disabled person.
 As the series progresses, she faces many kinds of difficulties in life but manages to pull through due to the help from her neighbours and various healthcare support schemes.